oh-lang/oh/wishlist.md

 Aliases enable writing out logic with semantically similar descriptions, and are useful for gently adjusting programmer expectations.
-The oh-lang formatter will substitute the preferred name for any aliases found, and the compiler will only warn on finding aliases.
+The oh-lang formatter will substitute the preferred name/logic for any aliases found.

 Aliases can be used for simple naming conventions, e.g.: